JOIN US TO HELP SHAPE THE FUTURE OF OUR PROFESSION!

 Save the presentation as a pdf as well as a PPT in the event the equipment to be used does not accept the PPT.

-Make sure there is a projector in the classroom and you are ready to go!
+Make sure there is a projector, smart board or monitor in the classroom and you are ready to go!

 Please let us know when and where your presentation occurs.
 Share with us any comments and/or suggestions from your experience.

 We look forward to hearing from you.
-Contact Kathy Shea at [email protected] for questions, comments and to tell her of your success presenting at a school.
+Contact Diane Sferrazza Katz at email@example.com for questions, and comments and to tell her of your success presenting at a school.

 Check out these free student activities aligned to national teaching standards.
 They were originally developed for National Landscape Architecture Month and are available on the asla.org website.